Welcome

 Privity and Third-Party Rights

 The intention to create legal relations is also relevant where contracts purport to benefit third parties.
-Under the Contracts (Rights of Third Parties) Act 1999, a third party may enforce a contract if the contract expressly provides for it or if the term purports to confer a benefit.
+Under the Contracts (Rights of Third Parties) Act 1999, a third party may enforce a contract if:

 Key Term: privity of contract